ian-edwards/find-physical/README.md

 # Find Physical Games

-Find Physical Games is a Chromium extension for searching online to buy physical games
+Find Physical Games is a simple Chromium extension for searching online to buy physical games

-It forwards the search term to each retailer's website and opens each result in a new tab
+It forwards a search term to a number of game retailer's websites and opens each result in a new tab

 Currently this extension is for UK retailers